jupyterhub/wrapspawner/README.md

 [![Build Status](https://travis-ci.org/jupyterhub/wrapspawner.svg?branch=master)](https://travis-ci.org/jupyterhub/wrapspawner)

-This package includes WrapSpawner and ProfilesSpawner, which provide mechanisms for runtime configuration of spawners.
+This package includes **WrapSpawner** and ProfilesSpawner, which provide mechanisms for runtime configuration of spawners.
 The inspiration for their development was to allow users to select from a range of pre-defined batch job profiles, but their operation is completely generic.

 ## Installation

-1. from root directory of this repo (where setup.py is), run `pip install -e .`
+1. From root directory of this repo (where setup.py is), run `pip install -e .`

-   If you don't actually need an editable version, you can simply run
+   If you don't actually need an editable version, you can simply run:

       `pip install git+https://github.com/jupyterhub/wrapspawner`

-2. add lines in `jupyterhub_config.py` for the spawner you intend to use, e.g.
+2. Add lines in `jupyterhub_config.py` for the spawner you intend to use, e.g.

    ```python
       c = get_config()